Article first published June 2015, updated May 2019

 One of the most frequent campaigns you probably send is the marketing offer email to inform your subscribers of new products, special promotions, exclusive discounts, etc.

-In this post, we’ll share with you the 5 key elements of a high-converting marketing offer email and show you some examples from our customer email gallery of marketing offer campaigns that got it right.
+Read on to learn the 5 key elements of a high-converting marketing offer email and see some examples from our customer email gallery of marketing offer campaigns that got it right.

 What is a marketing offer email?

 A marketing offer email is essentially any campaign a marketer like you sends to drive sales.

 This can take a number of different forms, including:

 - A campaign announcing the launch of your latest product

 - A campaign showcasing some of the latest stock to arrive in your store

 - A campaign offering a discount or special promotion on your products or services

 Essentially, any campaign created with the primary goal of increasing sales of your products or services can be classified as a marketing offer email.

 Can you make money with email marketing?